serialport/node-serialport/README.md

 });
 ```

-When opening a serial port, you can specify (in this order).
+When opening a serial port, specify (in this order):

 1. Path to Serial Port - required.
-1. Options - optional and described below.
+1. Options - optional, and described below.

 ### Opening a Port

-Constructing a `SerialPort` object will open a port immediately.
-While you can read and write at any time (it will be queued into the port is open), most port functions require an open port.
-You can call code when a port is opened in three ways.
+Constructing a `SerialPort` object immediately opens a port.
+While you can read and write at any time (it will be queued into the open port), most port functions require an open port.
+There are three ways to call code when a port is opened:

 - The `open` event is always emitted when the port is opened
-- The constructor's openCallback is passed to `.open()` when the `autoOpen` option hasn't been disabled, if you have disabled it the callback is ignored.
+- The constructor's openCallback is passed to `.open()`, if you haven't disabled the `autoOpen` option.
+If you have disabled it, the callback is ignored.
 - The `.open()` function takes a callback that is called after the port is opened.
-This can be used if you disabled the `autoOpen` option or have previously closed an open port.
+You can use this if you've disabled the `autoOpen` option or have previously closed an open port.

 ```js
 var SerialPort = require('serialport');